About this Edition

 Europe

-Biblioteca Pública de Évora; Universiteitsbibliotheek, Ghent.
+Allard Pierson, University of Amsterdam; Biblioteca Pública de Évora; Bibliothèque de Genève; and Universiteitsbibliotheek, Ghent.

 The editors are extremely grateful to the family of the late Robert Galloway Kirkpatrick Jnr for granting us permission to quote from his unpublished doctoral thesis ‘The Letters of Robert Southey to Mary Barker From 1800 to 1826’ (Harvard, 1967).

-The Collected Letters of Robert Southey has been made possible by the generosity, help and support of a number of individuals and institutions.
+In addition to the unfailing assistance and courtesy extended to us by those already named above, The Collected Letters of Robert Southey has also been made possible by the generosity, help and support of the following individuals and institutions.

 Notes